How to Upcycle and Repurpose Old Audio Cassettes and VHS Tapes

 DIY Ways to Reuse Old VHS Video and Audio Cassette Tapes

 The video above shows three simple ways to repurpose your old audio tapes.
 I particularly like the idea of making a cellphone desk stand out of the tape box-cover.
 Without this nifty holder, my phone frequently got lost under files and other stuff.
 This way it is always in view and makes my mobile phone a conveniently visible clock too.

 The clip below shows another easy idea that is great if you have a houseful of kids.
 The plastic cassette covers are used to hold a variety of door-signs.
 A studious teenager can put a “do not disturb” sign on their door and then change it to “welcome” when they are ready for their siblings to bother them once more.

-Recycle an Audio Cassette Into a Super Cool Door Sign
+Recycle and Make a Super Cool Door Sign